tipJS-Team/tipJS/README.md

 });
 </pre>

-##Logical split of HTML Template file
+## Logical split of HTML Template file
-하나의 물리적 file 을 논리적으로 분할하여 사용하는 기능에 대해 설명합니다.
+tipJS provides function spliting a file logically and using it.

-논리 id 명은 tplId 속성에 지정하여 사용해야 하며 template file 의 [[#id]] 와 matching 됩니다.
+Logical id name used in specified tplId property, it will be matching the template file with [[#id]].

 // someTpl.tpl
 <pre>